hashicorp/vault-helm/README.md

 ## Prerequisites

 To use the charts here, [Helm](https://helm.sh/) must be configured for your Kubernetes cluster.
-Setting up Kubernetes and Helm and is outside the scope of this README.
+Setting up Kubernetes and Helm is outside the scope of this README.
 Please refer to the Kubernetes and Helm documentation.

 The versions required are: